 After numbing, the tooth is prepared for the crown.
 This means the tooth is shaped so that when the crown is placed over it the contour will be just like a natural tooth.
 Crowns often cover the entire top and all sides of the tooth, but they can also be made as partial crowns leaving some walls uncovered.
 Next, a precision impression is made of your tooth to send to the lab.
 The lab will create your permanent dental crown.
 While the lab is creating your crown, you will wear a comfortable and natural looking temporary crown.
 Once your permanent crown has arrived, it will be fit to your tooth, then cemented or bonded in place.
 You will care for your dental crown just like you would a natural tooth: brush and floss regularly and continue to see Dr. Shore for cleanings and exams.

 How do I get started?

-Dr. Laurie T. Hanschu and her team are proud to offer patients of all ages high-quality dental care that preserves their safety, meets their unique needs, and promotes a warm and friendly atmosphere where they can feel at ease while they receive treatment.
-Contact our Carmichael, CA practice today to schedule an appointment!
+Dr. Stefanie Shore and her team are proud to offer patients of all ages high-quality dental care that preserves their safety, meets their unique needs, and promotes a warm and friendly atmosphere where they can feel at ease while they receive treatment.
+Contact our Carmichael dental practice to schedule an appointment!